 Using Installed Packages

-Packages on Fluid-Slurm-GCP clusters are managed by Spack.
-Our solutions come with a preconfigured sitewide packages.yaml and compilers.yaml in addition to GCC/10.2, OpenMPI/4.0.2, and Singularity/3.7.
+Packages on Fluid-Slurm-GCP clusters are installed by Spack and are exposed to users through lmod.
+Our solutions come with a preconfigured sitewide packages.yaml, compilers.yaml, and modules.yaml in addition to GCC/10.2, OpenMPI/4.0.2, and Singularity/3.7.
 All of these packages are managed via Spack.
+Additionally, fluid-slurm-gcp comes with an installation of the oneAPI™ HPC Toolkit from Intel, which can be brought into your path using environment modules.

-To show what packages are currently available on the cluster, you can use the spack find command.
+To show what packages are currently available on the cluster, you can use the module list command.

 Loading and Unloading Packages

-To load packages that have been previously installed by spack, you can use the spack load command.
+To load packages that have been previously installed by spack, you can use the module load command.

-If you want to remove a package from your path, you can use spack unload command.
+If you want to remove a package from your path, you can use module unload command.

 Install additional packages with Spack